 Top o’ the mornin’ to ya!

-Anywho, to celebrate St. Patrick’s Day, I have a fun little craft for you guys, today.
-These shamrock hair pins are a fun way to be festive without drowning yourself in head-to-toe green.
+Anywho, to celebrate St. Patrick’s Day, I have a fun little craft for you guys.
+This shamrock hair pin is a fun way to be festive without drowning yourself in head-to-toe green.
 I attached my shamrock to a hair pin, but you could easily attach it to a pin back to make a boutonniere/brooch or to a headband.
 The method for making the shamrock is the same either way.

 These are crazy easy to make—once you have the materials gathered, it’ll take you less than 10 minutes from start to finish.
 The one speciality item you’ll need is a bobby pin with a pad.
 You can try to attach the shamrock to a regular bobby pin, but these speciality pins make it so much easier!
 Plus, they’re much sturdier than regular bobby pins.
 You can find packs of these at almost any craft or fabric store in the jewelry-making section.
 And once you have them, you can use them as a base for all kinds of fun hair accoutrements.